defold/defold.github.io/manuals/gui.md

 : The color of the node.
 If the node is textured, the color tints the texture.
 The color can be animated from script.

 Alpha
 : The translucency of the node.
-The alpha value can be animated from script.
+The alpha value can be animated from script using the `color.w` property.

 Inherit Alpha
 : Setting this checkbox makes a node inherit the alpha value of the parent node.
 The node's alpha value is then multiplied with the parent's alpha value.